The geometry of the triple junction between three fluids in equilibrium: Tangent Plane to the Blow-Up Sphere

 Then there exists a sequence $\{t_i\}$ converging to zero such that $\{C_{j,i}\} := \{C_{j,t_i}\}$ converges to cones $\{Q_j\}$ which are a V-minimizer of $\mathcal{F}_S$ in $\R^n$.
 Moreover $\{Q_j\}$ are cylinders with axes through 0 and $x_0$. \end{theorem}

 \begin{remark}[Existence of isolated triple points] It is not clear that we need to assume that a point such as $x_0$ exists in dimension 3.
-Indeed, in dimension 3, we conjecture that if there is a triple point in a minimal configuration of cones, then there will be a full line of these triple points.
-On the other hand, by taking $\alpha_j \equiv 1,$ and working in dimension 8 or higher, it is well-known that we can have an isolated triple point by having the so-called ``Simons Cone.''
-One can certainly conjecture that there are no isolated points in any dimension less than or equal to 7, but since the $\alpha_j$ do not have to equal each other, there is much more freedom here than in the simpler minimal surface problem. \end{remark} \begin{proof} We may assume $x_0 = (0,0,...,0,a), a\ne 0$.
+Indeed, in dimension 3, we conjecture that if there is a triple point in a minimal configuration of cones, then there will be a full line of these triple points. \end{remark} \begin{proof} We may assume $x_0 = (0,0,...,0,a), a\ne 0$.
 We have

 and so

 The argument in the proof of Theorem~\ref{thm:cones} implies the existence of a sequence $\{t_i\}$ converging to 0 such that $\{C_{j,i}\}$ converges to cones $\{Q_j\},$ each with a vertex at $x_0$, and that V-minimize $\mathcal{F}_S$ over $\R^n$.